RotherOSS/LightAdmin/doc/content/index.rst

 To grant light admin permissions to the group, it has to be added to GroupRo in the following system configuration settings:

-* Enable the functionality in general:
+* Enable restricted access to the general admin:
     * Frontend::Module###Admin
     * Frontend::Navigation###Admin###001-Framework